ruimarnjr/fruity-pairs/README.md

 Fruity Pairs is an exciting memory game with a fruity theme created using the power of JavaScript.
 It's a captivating game that challenges players to find matching pairs of delicious fruits.
 As you delve into the game, you'll be mesmerized by the colorful illustrations of various fruits like strawberries, oranges, watermelons, and pineapples.

 This game was meticulously crafted with JavaScript to ensure smooth and immersive gameplay.
 The interactive features allow players to flip over cards, revealing the hidden fruits, and test their memory by finding matching pairs.
-With each level, the difficulty increases, keeping you engaged and entertained.
 So, get ready to exercise your brain, have a blast, and enjoy the fruity fun of Fruity Pairs, the JavaScript-powered memory game that will keep you hooked!

 ![Responsive Mockup](https://github.com/ruimarnjr/fruity-pairs/blob/main/assets/images/responsive-mockup.png)